cda-tum/mqt-qecc/docs/LightsOutDecoder.md

 # LightsOut decoder for quantum codes

-The QECC package provides a decoder for decoding quantum codes based on an analogy to the well-known LightsOut puzzle.
+The QECC package provides a decoder for decoding quantum codes based on an analogy to the well-known LightsOut puzzle {cite:labelpar}`berent2023decoding`.
 Currently, it supports decoding triangular color codes and allows to conduct numerical experiments on the performance of the decoder considering bit-flip noise with perfect syndrome measurements.
 In the following, we will give a brief introduction to quantum codes and the LightsOut puzzle and then show how to use the decoder to decode quantum codes.